-At or near the same time Mrs. Matheson received Notice #2, the Building without "reasonable cause" as required by Section 104.6 of the OSSC.
+At or near the same time Mrs. Matheson received Notice #2, the Building Department demanded to obtain full access to inspect the entire residential home without "reasonable cause" as required by Section 104.6 of the OSSC.
 Mr. Matheson and Mrs. Matheson refused to grant access.